uva-club-running/virginia.clubrunning.org/README.md

     - This will eventually be changed.
     - See [the section on building](#Building) for more.
 4. Push your changes using `git push -u origin my_feature`.
-5. Make a pull request to merge your new changes into the `dev` branch.
+5. Make a pull request to merge your new changes into the `main` branch.
 6. Approve the pull request.
 7. After the pull request is approved, GitHub Actions will deploy your changes to the live website.
 See [Deployment](#deployment).

-Future webmaster note: This process can be really tedious for tiny, atomic edits (such as spelling corrections, date changes, etc.) In that case, it's acceptable to commit directly to `dev`.
+Future webmaster note: This process can be really tedious for tiny, atomic edits (such as spelling corrections, date changes, etc.) In that case, it's acceptable to commit directly to `main`.

 ## Deployment
-This repository is configured using GitHub Actions to automatically redeploy the website whenever you push to the `dev` branch.
-Every time you make changes on `dev` or merge a pull request, the pipeline will be triggered.
+This repository is configured using GitHub Actions to automatically redeploy the website whenever you push to the `main` branch.
+Every time you make changes on `main` or merge a pull request, the pipeline will be triggered.
 Watch the Actions page to make sure deployment succeeds.

 ## Technical lore
 I (Joe Kerrigan) inherited this website in 2019, without a whole ton of information beyond a Word document containing the FTP server login.
 A major goal of mine is to improve the maintainability of this project for future webmasters.